rfrey2009/shareasale-tracker/readme.txt

 f.
 If you'd like to automatically send ShareASale your WooCommerce coupons as a coupon/deal type creative, check the "send to ShareASale?" box while adding/editing a WooCommerce coupon.
 Make sure to choose a coupon description.

 == Changelog ==

+= 1.2.2 =
+* Small fix to restore compatibility with other WooCommerce first-party plugins like WooCommerce Smart Coupons.

 = 1.2.1 =
 * Small change to clean HTML tags from generated product datafeed's descriptions and added short description (if WooCommerce version 3.0+) column.